Constitution of Aggie Guide-Dogs and Service-Dogs (AGS) (Download PDF)

 The officers of this organization must meet the following requirements:

-a) Have a minimum grade point ratio (GPR) as stated below and meet that minimum GPR in the semester immediately prior to the election/appointment, the semester of election/appointment and semesters during the term of office.
+(a) Have a minimum cumulative and semester grade point ratio (GPR) as stated below and meet that minimum cumulative and semester GPR in the semester immediately prior to the election/appointment, the semester of election/appointment and semesters during the term of office.

-1) For undergraduate students, the minimum GPR is 2.00.
+1. For undergraduate students, the minimum cumulative and semester GPR is 2.00.
 In order for this provision to be met, at least six hours (half-time credits) must have been taken for the semester under consideration.
 In one limited circumstance, summer semester hours may be applied to this provision.
 In order for summer coursework to qualify toward a grade point ratio prior to election/appointment, at least six credit hours must have been taken during the course of either the full or two summer session(s).

-2) For graduate level students the minimum GPR is a 3.00.
-In order for this provision be met, at least four hours (half-time credits) must have been taken for the semester under consideration.
+2. For graduate level students the minimum cumulative and semester GPR is a 3.00 and for first professional students the minimum cumulative and semester GPR is 2.50.
+In order for this provision to be met, at least four hours (half-time credits) must have been taken for the semester under consideration.
 In one limited circumstance, summer semester hours may be applied to this provision.
-In order for summer coursework to qualify toward a grade point ratio prior to on/appointment, at least four credit hours must have been taken during the course of either the full or two summer session(s) unless fewer credits are required as they complete the final stages of their degree.
+In order for summer coursework to qualify toward a grade point ratio prior to election/appointment, at least four credit hours must have been taken during the course of either the full or two summer session(s) unless fewer credits are required as they complete the final stages of their degree.

-c) Be ineligible to hold an office should the student fail to maintain the requirement as prescribed in a) and b).
+(c) Be ineligible to hold an office should the student fail to maintain the requirements as prescribed in (a) and (b).

 Subsection A. Special Provisions